 Same-day delivery is another likely application because drones are small, fast, and lightweight.
 More importantly, they can typically only hold one package at a time, making them perfect for urgent order fulfillment.

 The food and grocery delivery surge highlights another potential application for cost-effective drones.
 While app-based services are popular, companies lose money paying their drivers.
-For example, Uber only started making profit in 2023 — it lost millions every year prior.
+For example, Uber only started making a profit in 2023 — it lost millions every year prior.

 There are numerous benefits to using drones for package deliveries.